songzhenhe/tech-note/docs/basic/file.md

 * "a" - Append - will create a file if the specified file does not exist
 * "w" - Write - will create a file if the specified file does not exist

+seek(0) : Move the read/write location to the beginning of the file.